La Nucia

-La Nucia (/ca-valencia/; La Nucía) is a municipality in the comarca of Marina Baixa, Alicante, Valencian Community, Spain.
-It borders the municipalities of Altea, Callosa d'En Sarrià, Benidorm, Polop and L'Alfàs del Pi.
+La Nucia (/ca-valencia/; La Nucía /es/) is a municipality in the comarca of Marina Baixa, Alicante, Valencian Community, Spain.
+It borders the municipalities of Altea, Callosa d'en Sarrià, Benidorm, Polop and L'Alfàs del Pi.

-La Nucia is located in a fruit valley between Benidorm and Callosa d'En Sarrià, 3 km from the coast of Altea.
+La Nucia is located in a fruit valley between Benidorm and Callosa d'en Sarrià, 3 km from the coast of Altea.
 The urban center is on a promontory overlooking the Mediterranean Sea, 51 km north of Alicante and 8 km north of Benidorm.

 The municipality includes the following housing estates: Barranco Hondo, Coloma, Bello Horizonte, Panorama, and El Tossal.

+Ethymology

+The toponym of La Nucía has Andalusian Arabic origins.
+The traditional and most widely accepted theory suggests that the name derives from the Arabic word Naziha (or Nuzeiha), meaning "delicious", "pleasant", or "place of recreation".

+However, recent philological research proposes a more specific evolution.
+According to historian and philologist Abel Soler, the town's name stems from the Arabic root Nazaá (referring to a lush, well-watered place with irrigation ditches), which evolved into the diminutive form Alnuzeia.
+Following the expulsion of the Moriscos in 1609, phonetic adaptations by Christian settlers eventually transformed the term into the current name, "La Nucía".

 History

-The name derives from the Arabic word Naziha ("delicious").
-It was given by the king James I of Aragon to Beltran de Bellpuig.
-At the beginning of the seventeenth century, it formed part of the barony of Benidorm and belonged to Alfonso Fajardo, Baron of Polop, of the house of Fajardo de Mendoza.
+Originally an alquería (Islamic agricultural settlement), the territory was conquered by the Christians and donated by King James I of Aragon to Beltrán de Bellpuig in 1271.

+At the beginning of the 17th century, the demographic landscape of the area was severely impacted by the expulsion of the Moriscos in 1609.
+During this period, La Nucía formed part of the Barony of Polop and belonged to Alfonso Fajardo, Baron of Polop, who was tied to the noble house of the Marquis of los Vélez.

-La Nucia became an independent municipality in 1705, after splitting from the barony of Polop.
-The parish church, dedicated to La Immaculada Concepció (Immaculate Conception), was constructed in the 18th century.
+After a process of repopulation and demographic recovery, La Nucía officially became an independent municipality on July 9, 1705, when it split from the Barony of Polop.
+Following its new independent status, the parish church dedicated to La Inmaculada Concepción (Immaculate Conception) was constructed throughout the 18th century to serve the growing population.